aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     Variables applied under the node key type (spine/leaf) defaults section are inherited to nodes under each type.
 These variables may be overwritten under the node itself.

     The spine interface used by a particular leaf is defined from the leaf's perspective with a variable called `uplink_switch_interfaces`.
-For example, LEAF2 has unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
+For example, LEAF2 has a unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
 This means that LEAF2 is connected to SPINE1's Ethernet2 and SPINE2's Ethernet2, respectively.

     ``` yaml
     --8<--